 7 in 10 (72%) agree that money worries are having more of a negative impact on their mental health now than at the start of the academic year.
-With three quarters (76%) of postgrad taught feeling it has had a negative impact on their mental health, compared to (49%) of postgrad research.
+With three quarters (76%) of postgraduate taught feeling it has had a negative impact on their mental health, compared to (49%) of postgraduate research.

-Just over 1 in 10 (12%) say that money worries are having a negative impact on their mental health more than they were at the start of the academic year.
+Just over 1 in 10 (12%) say that money worries are not having a negative impact on their mental health more than they were at the start of the academic year.

 Q9.
 For each of the living costs below, how do you feel about paying for these when you're at university or another higher education institution in the autumn?